How To Decide If Family And Couples Therapy Is Right For You

 Though it’s always your decision whether to seek therapy for difficulties in your closest relationships, we can point to a few signals that it’s worth considering.

-The same issues keep coming up
+The same issues keep

 When you’re seeing no progress in resolving the negative patterns in your romantic or family life, it may be time to seek an outside perspective.
 A therapist can provide a neutral viewpoint on the situation, perhaps seeing things you’re overlooking.
 They can also offer some strategies for breaking out of these unhelpful cycles.

-You feel like you’re talking past each other
+It seems like you’re talking past each other

 According to the Journal of Divorce & Remarriage, an inability to talk to the other person and feel heard is among the most common reasons why marriages end.
 Communication breakdowns can also damage relationships between siblings or between parents and children.
-If you feel like you can’t make yourself understood, or you can’t understand what your family members want from you, even minor conflicts can be hard to resolve.
+If you sense you can’t make yourself understood, or you can’t understand what your family members want from you, even minor conflicts can be hard to resolve.

 Helping to restore healthy communication is a specialty of interpersonal therapists.
 Experimental results suggest that family therapy can significantly improve your ability to talk things out with your loved ones.
 Couples therapy has demonstrated similar benefits.